 This website is a place for the collection and dissemination of information related to philosophy graduate school applications and the application workshop Wonder Philosophy.

 The workshop aims to provide information and guidance related to philosophy graduate school applications to students from disadvantaged background who may have difficulty acquiring this information otherwise.
 The goal is to state norms and expectations associated with graduate school applications, which are assumed to be obvious but are never actually discussed, explicitly to students whose lack of information or “connection” may otherwise put them at a disadvantage when applying to graduate school.
-In particular, we aim to address the following themes: deciding where to apply, putting together an application package, assessing programs and potential advisors during campus visits, job prospects of philosophy PhDs.
+In particular, we aim to address the following themes: deciding where to apply, putting together an application package, assessing programs and potential advisors during campus visits, and the job prospects of philosophy PhDs.

-The workshop is started by graduate students from the Department of Logic and Philosophy of Science (LPS) and the Department of Philosophy at the University of California, Irvine.
+The workshop was started by graduate students from the Department of Logic and Philosophy of Science (LPS) and the Department of Philosophy at the University of California, Irvine.
 The Pittsburgh adaptation of the workshop is run by the Minorities and Philosophy Pitt Chapter, as well as graduate students from the Department of Philosophy and the Department of History and Philosophy of Science at the University of Pittsburgh, and graduate students from the Department of Philosophy at the University of Rochester.

-This website is currently still a work-in-progress, as various pages are still empty.
+This website is currently still a work-in-progress, as various pages are empty.
 We are full-time students who are not paid or (officially) valued to conduct research to fill these pages.
 Consequently, we appreciate any help in the form of resource pointers, content corrections, or topic suggestions.

-If you are someone who has served on admission committee for graduate programs, please help us by filling out this questionnaire.
+If you are someone who has served on an admissions committee for graduate programs, please help us by filling out this questionnaire.

 Come talk to us at our 2-day workshop at UC Irvine or Pitt!

 1) you have seriously considered doing philosophy graduate school.